 B. Time and Location of the Research

-This research was conducted from January to February at the State Islamic Junior High School Naumbai Kampar Regency.
-It was located on Naumbai village, Air Tiris, Kampar regency.
+This research was conducted on April 2016 at State Junior High School 1 Kampar Regency.
+It is located on Air Tiris village, Kampar regency.

 C. The Subject and the object of the Research